xvrrr/AI-Creator/readme.md

     video_segment_length: int = 30 # 30 seconds
     rough_num_frames_per_segment: int = 10 # 5 frames
 ```
-Creating videos with Agentic AIGC requires aligning with the user's ideas, which is a key step.
-First, the user inputs a query about their video idea, and Agentic AIGC performs a more granular query decomposition of the user's idea.
+Creating videos with Agentic-AIGC requires aligning with the user's ideas, which is a key step.
+First, the user inputs a query about their video idea, and Agentic-AIGC performs a more granular query decomposition of the user's idea.
 This results in several sub-queries, each of which can match a video clip in the material library, enabling video creation.
 When using the Movie Editing feature, the storyboard agent `story_editor.py` percept the available visual material, allowing for more precise generation and utilization of each sub-query.

 In the final stage of video production, the duration of each shot may vary.
 The video editor agent `vid_editor.py` performs fine-grained visual editing based on each retrieved video segment by comparing the video content with the corresponding sub-queries.
 It selects the moments that best match the visual content with the lowest redundancy for use.